-Next, add spanish moss to some pots and to cover the styrofoam by applying hot glue.
+Next, add Spanish moss to some pots and cover the styrofoam by applying hot glue.
 In addition, begin adding flowers and greenery randomly.

 Cut the flower stem close to the actual flower bud using wire snips.
-You don’t want a long stem.
-Then push the wire stems into the styrofoam or hot glue into the spanish moss.
+You want a short stem.
+Then push the wire stems into the styrofoam or hot glue into the Spanish moss.

-Use Your Creative Eye to Finish the Wreath
+Use Your Creative Eye to Finish the Spring Wreath Idea

 Finally, hang your wreath again and see how it looks to you.
-I try to make sure it looks balanced and that any excess jute strings have been cut away.
-Add more spanish moss or flowers to any area that looks bare or exposed.
+I ensure it seems balanced and that any excess jute strings have been cut away.
+You can add more Spanish moss or flowers to any bare or exposed area.

 The perfect spot for this wreath will be on my DIY Greenhouse.
-Although it’s a cold day, I had to snap a photo.
+Although it was a cold day, I had to snap a photo.